 BitKey is a bootable system image based on Debian containing everything you need to perform highly secure air-gapped Bitcoin transactions.
 You don't need to install it to a hard drive because it runs live from RAM.
 You just write the ISO image to a USB drive or burn it to CDROM.

 Under the hood it contains a swiss army knife of handy Bitcoin tools that support a wide range of usage models, including a few very secure ones which would otherwise be difficult to perform.
-We created BitKey we wanted something like it for our own use.
+We created BitKey because we wanted something like it for our own use.

 We're avid Bitcoin fans but after going to our first local Bitcoin meetup we discovered the elephant in the room was that there was no easy way to perform cold storage Bitcoin transactions where the wallet lives on an air-gapped system physically disconnected from the Internet.